Date of Degree

 Copyright 2009 Young Cheon Cho

 Cho, Young Cheon.
-"The politics of suffering in the public sphere: the body in pain, empathy, and political spectacles." doctoral dissertation, University of Iowa, 2009.
+"The politics of suffering in the public sphere: the body in pain, empathy, and political spectacles."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.